Getting Started with Nette Tester

 OK

-Try changing the statement to Assert::contains('XXX', $stack); in the test and watch what happens when run:
+Try changing the assertion in the test to a false one, like Assert::contains('XXX', $stack);, and watch what happens when running:

 $ php ArrayTest.php